huytd/everyday/DEVLOG.md

 For example, let's take a look at this **impractical** example, just to see the concept, we can catch some logic errors at compile time!

-The  discount function return the discounted price from an original price and the discount percent.
+The discount function returns the discounted price from an original price and the discount percent.
 We can use comptime to prevent the discount function to be called with any percent larger than 100%:

 ```zig
 fn discount(price: f32, comptime percent: f32) f32 {